Post 16 service

 Young people starting year 11 in September should begin to navigate the Post 16 prospectus (PDF, 2.1mb) to help them decide what and how they would like to study or train after secondary school.
 The September that comes after young people turn 16 is when the Post 16 Service welcome you to the post 16 cohort.
 This is when most young people start year 12.
 This could be at a sixth form or further education college, an apprenticeship, or employment with training.
 Wherever the young person decides to study, we encourage them to stay in contact during year 12 and 13 so we can track their progress.
 We are here to help if anything changes.

 Starting year 12 or 13?

-Once you are in year 12 or 13, we invite you to complete the Post 16 Activity Survey.
-Please share your Education, Employment or Training (EET) destination in September, if you are without a participation destination please see the post 16 prospectus at the earliest opportunity and contact us using the activity survey.
+Once the young person is in year 12 or 13, we invite them to complete the Post 16 Activity Survey.
+Please share their Education, Employment or Training (EET) destination.
+If they are with or without a participation destination in-year 12 or 13, do check the post 16 prospectus at the earliest opportunity.
+If you need further guidance, contact us using the activity survey.

-- the Post 16 Service will get in contact and guide you to explore your options to achieve a sustainable EET progression route, we are here to support if anything changes throughout year 12 and 13.
+The Post 16 Service will get in contact and guide the young person to explore their options to achieve a sustainable EET progression route.
+We are here to support if anything changes throughout year 12 and 13.

 - use the prospectus to find a backup plan

 All schools and training providers have a duty to offer careers guidance to young people to enable them to achieve their participation age.
 In summary, all school leavers after year 11 must stay in some type of education or training until they are 18 years old.
 This is called raising the participation age.
 We encourage young people to stay in education, employment or training beyond the age of 18.

 Page last updated: 19 December 2023